Alcohol-Free Beer for Athletes: The Recovery Pint Science

 Naturally rich in polyphenols, B vitamins, and electrolytes that support recovery

-Erdinger Alkoholfrei is certified isotonic; [Athletic Brewing](/brands/athletic-brewing) is the official beer of IRONMAN through 2028
+Erdinger Alkoholfrei is scientifically proven to be isotonic; [Athletic Brewing](/brands/athletic-brewing) is the official non-alcoholic beer of IRONMAN through 2028